How to Improve Canned Corned Beef Hash

 Easy Beef Hash Recipe

-If I’m in a hurry, but still want to doctor the canned corned beef hash, I use a super easy recipe.
+If I’m in a hurry, but still want to improve the canned corned beef hash, I use a super easy recipe.
 It only involves a few ingredients and a yummy topper on each serving.

 Ingredients